vpikulik/postgres_osm_pbf_fdw/osm_fdw_slides/slides.md

 PostgreSQL allows to access data that resides outside database with regular SQL queries.

-Foreign data an be accessed with the help from a *foreign data wrapper*.
+Foreign data can be accessed with the help from a *foreign data wrapper*.

+---
+title: Openstreetmap

+Types:

+- Node (coordinates, tags)
+- Way (refs, tags)
+- Relation (members, tags)

 ---
 title: Create foreign table